 Video series to help raise the standard of professional landscapes

-Produced by Landscape Ontario, the videos attempt to illustrate many elements of the printed Standards and deliver them in a more visual, entertaining and educational format.
+Produced by Landscape Ontario, the videos attempt to illustrate many elements of the printed Standard and deliver them in a more visual, entertaining and educational format.
 Shot in the field, some of the videos feature leading experts in the landscape and nursery horticulture profession demonstrating specific topics.

-The Canadian Nursery Landscape Association (CNLA) and the Canadian Society of Landscape Architects (CSLA) joined forces to create the Standards to set guidelines for landscape construction projects and nursery growing across Canada.
+The Canadian Nursery Landscape Association (CNLA) and the Canadian Society of Landscape Architects (CSLA) joined forces to create the Standard to set guidelines for landscape construction projects and nursery growing across Canada.
 The CLS is intended for use by anyone who specifies, designs, builds or maintains landscape work, including landscape architects, landscape designers, landscape contractors, grounds maintenance contractors and government procurement parks departments at all levels.
 Using the highly-successful BC Landscape Standard as a basis for the Canadian version, the CLS is a national document, with regional supplements.
-The CSNS provides growers, distributors, specifiers, and purchasers of nursery stock with a comprehensive and consistent set of minimum measurements and specifications so that commercial transactions can occur in a common language.
+The CNSS provides growers, distributors, specifiers, and purchasers of nursery stock with a comprehensive and consistent set of minimum measurements and specifications so that commercial transactions can occur in a common language.

 Tony DiGiovanni, Executive Director of Landscape Ontario, says the goal of this initial pilot project is to “help elevate the entire profession and to reduce the number of failed landscape projects.
 As people see the correct way of doing things, their success will increase as well.”